Baggage (American game show): Reception

 The show quickly became a ratings success for GSN, becoming the highest-rated weekday series in the network's history.
 The original series averaged 473,000 viewers during its first season, while the 2015 version saw a season-high of 524,000 viewers for its only season.
 Despite earning respectable ratings by GSN's standards, Baggage received mixed critical reviews.
 Carrie Grosvenor of About Entertainment argued that the series "isn't exactly must-see TV, but it's entertaining enough to catch an episode here and there."
 Additionally, Josef Adalian of The Wrap gave a negative pre-review of the show, calling it and Springer "GSN's latest bad idea."
 In 2012, however, Baggage appeared in Entertainment Weekly as a "top guilty pleasure", and was also featured in the HBO television series Girls.
 Writing for Yahoo!, Gabrielle Rice called the series "very entertaining", and argued Springer to be "the perfect host for the show."
 June Thomas, writing for Slate, opened her review by calling the series "real, and ... spectacular."
 Additionally, Jordan Carr of The Awl titled his review, "Jerry Springer's Baggage Is The Greatest TV Show Ever."
 Carr called the formula of the show "brilliant" despite it being "predictable and not that exciting."

 International versions

 The series has also spawned Australian and British versions under the same title.
 The British series, hosted by Gok Wan, aired on Channel 4 in 2012.
+The Vietnamese version, Hành Lý Tình Yêu aired on VTV3 from 2020 to 2023.